marcglasberg/assorted_layout_widgets/README.md

 <br>

-> _Note: All these widgets are lightweight.
-And the ones you don't use will be removed by Flutter's tree shaking.
+> _Note: The widgets you don't use will be removed by Flutter's tree shaking.
 So feel free to add the library even if you want to use only one of them._

 <br>